jdereg/json-io/user-guide-writeOptions.md

 to specifying the fields.
 If a particular class has a large amount of fields and you only want to exclude a few, this is a great approach to trim off just those few fields (privacy considerations, ClassLoader fields, etc.)  You can also add fields to an 'include' list, in which case only those fields will be output for the particular class.
 If a field is listed in both the includes and excludes list, the exclude list takes precedence.
-That may change in a future release, and an exception will be thrown if you attempt to add the same field name to both the include and exclude list.
 >#### `Set<String>` getExcludedFields(`Class`)
 >- [ ] Returns a`Set`of Strings field names associated to the passed in class to be excluded in the written JSON.